 (Ms E Hall, Professor L Todd).

 (Ms J Clark, Ms C Cummings, Ms K Laing, Ms M Mroz, Professor L Todd).

 Our Humanities and Social Sciences Graduate School provides training in professional/key skills and research techniques and hosts postgraduate events.

-Applicants whose first language is not English should have a minimum of IELTS 6.5, with 6.5 in writing, TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 (with 6.5 in writing), TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 International Students, consult your own government for funding.
 The University offers International Scholarships, and there are funding opportunities by external organisations available.

 Students should consult their employers for sponsorship opportunities.

 Visit our postgraduate application site.